Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 • Install decision thresholds so growth stays calm and fundable

-If you want CFO-level clarity on your revenue cycle, staffing thresholds, and cash forecast so you can grow with confidence, Book a CFO consult with Bennett Financials and we’ll map the numbers that should drive your next 90 days.
+If you want CFO-level clarity on your revenue cycle, staffing thresholds, and cash forecast so you can grow with confidence, Book a CFO consult with Bennett Financials for support built for healthcare organizations facing the financial demands of growth.

 FAQ